-In the context of electronics, semiconductors are substances with an electrical conductivity that falls between that of insulators (such as rubber or glass) and conductors (such as metals).
-These substances have special qualities that make them essential parts of electronic devices.
-Modern electronics rely heavily on semiconductors, which also serve as the basis for many different semiconductor devices.
+In the context of electronics, you’ll find that semiconductors are substances with electrical conductivity falling between that of insulators like rubber or glass and conductors like metals.
+We rely on these substances because they have special qualities that make them essential parts of electronic devices.
+Modern electronics heavily depend on semiconductors, which serve as the basis for many different semiconductor devices.

 Key characteristics of semiconductors include